sassoftware/sas-wsm/README.md

 ### Installation

 Download script and store in a location where it can be accessed.
-Open the script and set required values:

-1) Define SAS services to stop.
-In the function Stop-SAS, set a list of Windows Services you wish to control, following the tag #DEFINE-VARIABLE.
-2) Define SAS services to start.
-In the function Start-SAS, set a list of Windows Services you wish to control, following the tag #DEFINE-VARIABLE.
-3) Define the location of the SAS Configuration Directory.
-In the function Check-WebAppServer-Ready, set this location on the line tagged #DEFINE-VARIABLE.
+Modify the user-variables section at the top of the script to set the correct SAS Configuration Directory path for your environment.
+Create a configuration file defining the SAS services you wish to control.

 Detailed setup documentation is provided in the file **SAS-wsmConfigurationGuide.pdf**.